tsgouros/demo-graphic/README.md

     $ module load cave
     $ module load freeglut
     $ module load libpng
+    $ module load MinVR

 These commands can be put in a file called ~/.modules.
+You may find it convenient to copy my .modules file:

+    $ cp /gpfs/home/tsgouros/.modules ~/

 More to come...